-W. Summary Dismissal of Complaint
+- e.
+Summary Dismissal of Complaint - i.
+After receiving the formal complaint, the Title IX Coordinator shall review the allegations in the complaint and make a determination whether, accepting the allegations as true, any of the following circumstances are present:

-- 1. After receiving the formal complaint, the Title IX Coordinator shall review the allegations in the complaint and make a determination whether, accepting the allegations as true, any of the following circumstances are present: - a.
-The conduct alleged does not constitute sexual harassment as defined in this policy. - b.
-The conduct alleged did not occur in a District program or activity. - c.
-The conduct alleged did not occur against a person in the United States. - 2.
+- 1. The conduct alleged does not constitute sexual harassment as defined in this policy. - 2.
+The conduct alleged did not occur in a District program or activity. - 3.
+The conduct alleged did not occur against a person in the United States. - ii.
 If any of these circumstances are present, the Title IX Coordinator shall dismiss the complaint for purposes of sexual harassment and this policy and shall promptly send simultaneous written notice of the dismissal and the reason(s) for dismissal to the parties.
-If the alleged conduct constitutes employment sexual harassment as defined above, the Title IX Coordinator shall follow the process outlined above for addressing such harassment.
-If the alleged conduct constitutes misconduct under other District policies regulating employee or student conduct, the Title IX Coordinator shall refer the complaint to the appropriate administrator for consideration for investigation and possible disciplinary action.
+If the alleged conduct constitutes misconduct under other District policies regulating student or employee conduct, the Title IX Coordinator shall refer the complaint to the appropriate administrator for consideration for investigation and possible disciplinary action.

-X. Permissive Dismissal of Complaint
+f.
+Permissive Dismissal of Complaint

-- 1. At any time during the investigation of a formal complaint or the determination process, the Title IX Coordinator may dismiss a complaint or particular allegations in the complaint if: - a.
-The complainant gives written notice to the Title IX Coordinator that the complainant wants to withdraw the formal complaint or particular allegations in the complaint; - b.
-The respondent is an employee and is no longer employed by the District or is a student and is no longer enrolled in the District; or - c.
-Specific circumstances prevent the District from gathering evidence sufficient to reach a determination as to the complaint or the allegations in the complaint. - 2.
+- At any time during the investigation of a formal complaint or the determination process, the Title IX Coordinator may dismiss a complaint or particular allegations in the complaint if: - The complainant gives written notice to the Title IX Coordinator that the complainant wants to withdraw the formal complaint or particular allegations in the complaint; - 2.
+The respondent is a student and is no longer enrolled in the District or is an employee and is no longer employed by the District; or - Specific circumstances prevent the District from gathering evidence sufficient to reach a determination as to the complaint or the allegations in the complaint. - 4.
 If the Title IX Coordinator determines to dismiss the complaint on any of these grounds, then the coordinator shall promptly send simultaneous written notice of the dismissal and the reason(s) for dismissal to the parties.